lichtensteinbl/track-commit-ld-metrics/README.md

-# Tracking Commit Versions with LD Metrics
+# Tracking Commit History with LD Metrics

-This project demonstrates how to pass commit information to LaunchDarkly to help identify the root cause of errors.
+This project demonstrates how to pass Commit History to LaunchDarkly to help identify the root cause of errors.

 ## Overview